karmi/retire/README.markdown

     end
 ```

-In this case, _only_ the defined model attributes are indexed when adding to the index.
+In this case, _only_ the defined model attributes are indexed.
+The `mapping` declaration creates the
+index when the class is loaded or when the importing features are used, and _only_ when it does not exist, yet.
+(It may well be reasonable to wrap the index creation logic in a class method of your model, so you
+have better control on index creation when bootstrapping your application or when setting up tests.)

-When you want tight grip on how your model attributes are added to the index, just
+When you want a tight grip on how the attributes are added to the index, just
-provide the `to_indexed_json` method yourself:
+provide the `to_indexed_json` method in your model:

 ```ruby
     class Article < ActiveRecord::Base